 How private practitioner duty lawyers can claim for their services, fee details and how they must maintain their records.

-Accredited private lawyers are paid for duty lawyer services delivered in accordance with a rostered commitment to do so, at the applicable rate set out in the Fees section, upon submission of a claim.
+Upon submission of a claim, approved private practitioners can be paid for duty lawyer services.
+However, this must be delivered in accordance with an agreed commitment to do so and at the applicable rate set out in the Fees section.

-Note, for payments and records management of duty lawyers in the Family Division of the Children's Court please refer to Payments and records management for Children’s Court Family Division private practitioner duty lawyers
+Note: for payments and records management of duty lawyers in the Family division of the Children's Court please refer to Payments and records management for private practitioner duty lawyers in the Family Division of the Children’s Court.

 Making a claim

-To make a claim you must be formally accredited in a rostered private practitioner duty lawyer scheme and rostered to perform duty lawyer services.
+To make a claim you must be formally approved in an agreed Private Practitioner Short Service Scheme to perform duty lawyer and other short-services.

 Download and complete a: